 Opening hours: 9am - 4pm (daily)

 Discover the interplay of nature, science, and culture at The Witte Museum in San Antonio.
 It is a Smithsonian Institution affiliate location.
 With galleries exhibiting the wildlife of Texas, the early people of the Pecos, Texan heritage, and an adventure through the human body, Witte Museum offers a packed day of fun and learning.
 The high-tech and immersive exhibits that are featured in the museum will be sure to delight individuals of all ages while also providing exciting educational elements.
-Visting The Witte Museum is also one of the best things to do with kids in San Antonio!
+This indoor activity in San Antonio of visiting The Witte Museum is also one of the best things to do with kids!

 The Witte Museum